qyrus70-lang/QyrusEcommerce/Readme.md

 # QYRUS ECOMMERCE

 ----
 Demo Ecommerce application which is a ecommerce sandbox without integration with payment gateway.
-This is a mono repo consisting of python backend and react frontend.
+This is a mono repo consisting of python and java backend and react frontend.

 ## Features:
 ✅ Signup, Login and Forgot Password